Green Economy Work Group

 Opportunities in Education and Workforce Development

-- Develop an inventory of higher education resources – including research, development and workforce training – to foster green economic development in energy, water, agriculture and forestry (natural resources).
+- Developed an inventory of higher education resources – including research, development and workforce training – to foster green economic development in energy, water, agriculture and forestry (natural resources).

-- Identify investment opportunities in higher education research, development and workforce training to enhance and accelerate green economic development.
+- Identified investment opportunities in higher education research, development and workforce training to enhance and accelerate green economic development.

 Opportunities in Technology

-- Identify opportunities for integrating current and emerging technologies into and across energy, water, agriculture and forestry (natural resources) sectors of the state’s economy.
+- Identified opportunities for integrating current and emerging technologies into and across energy, water, agriculture and forestry (natural resources) sectors of the state’s economy.

-- Identify opportunities to create and enhance use of resources, including water and energy conservation, while minimalizing environmental impacts and integrating with smart grid technologies.
+- Identified opportunities to create and enhance use of resources, including water and energy conservation, while minimalizing environmental impacts and integrating with smart grid technologies.

 Policy Recommendations for State and Local Government

-- Make recommendations for green economic development investment opportunities.
+- Made recommendations for green economic development investment opportunities.

-- Identify how state government may attract private investments to build the green economy in Washington to serve local, state, national and global markets
+- Identified how state government may attract private investments to build the green economy in Washington to serve local, state, national and global markets.

-- Recommend policies at the state and local government level to promote and accelerate development of the green economy in Washington state.
+- Recommended policies at the state and local government level to promote and accelerate development of the green economy in Washington state.

-Who serves on the Green Economy Working Group?
+Who served on the Green Economy Working Group?

-At present, the group has members representing 25 organizations representing diverse interests in Washington state related to the economic sectors examined under this effort.
-The working group includes expertise from the following types of organizations: state government, educational institutions, private industry, regional government, local government, tribal government, non-profits, labor, and energy and utility providers.
+Members from 25 organizations representing diverse economic and environmental interests in Washington state contributed to this effort.
+The working group included expertise from the following types of organizations: state government, educational institutions, private industry, regional government, local government, tribal government, non-profits, labor, and energy and utility providers.

-A final report with work group recommendations provided to the appropriate legislative committees by June 30, 2020.
+The final report with working group recommendations has been provided to the appropriate legislative committees.